 Before the Model T, only the rich could own an automobile.
 Henry Ford’s contribution was not only the Model T, but the assembly line as well.
 The result was a car people could afford.
 Priced at $825 when it first came out, (approaching $22,000 in 2016 prices), the Model T was priced one-third the price of other cars in the day.
 As a result, it is obvious why the Model T is on this list.
 Arguably one of the most iconic best selling American car out there.

 When the Impala was first released, it caught the eye of performance enthusiasts and had quite a following.
 In recent years, it has had a reputation for no-frills transportation.
 The Impala is a staple of rental car, police and taxi fleets throughout the United States.
 The Impala is in its 10 generation and continues to sell very strongly, especially as a fleet vehicle.

 The Fiesta is about economy and budget.
 It is primarily targeted at young, first time car buyers or people seeking an economical vehicle.
 Fiestas start at around $15,000 and go up from there.
 The Fiesta is truly a global car in that most Fiestas are produced in Germany.
 Assembly lines producing much smaller numbers exist in China, Thailand, and Mexico.

 Oldsmobile Cutlass (1961-1999)

 11.9 million units sold

 Over the years, the Oldmobile Cutlass has been available in many different body styles including a two door, four-seater, four door sedan and station wagon.
 Additionally, the Oldsmobile Cutlass has been produced as compact vehicle all the way to high performance muscle car.
 Like the Mustang and Olds 88, the Cutlass holds a special place in American culture.
-Its most popular nameplate is the Cutlass Supreme, a mid-sized, mid-priced car that was the best selling passenger car in the United States in 1976.
+Its most popular nameplate is the Cutlass Supreme, a mid-sized, mid-priced car that was the best selling car in America in 1976.